leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/logging-monitoring-in-gc.md

 **Threshold line**: The Threshold option creates a horizontal line from a point on the Y-axis.
 The line provides a visual reference for the chosen threshold value.
 You can add a threshold that refers to a value on the left Y-axis or the right Y-axis.

 Compare to past: When you use Compare to Past mode on a chart, the legend is modiﬁed to include a second “values” column.
 The current Value column becomes Today, and the past values column is named appropriately—for example, Last Week.

+### Query metrics
+a more versatile way of interacting with metrics by leveraging the query languages such as Monitoring Query Language (MQL) and PromQLA.

+Query metrics by using MQL and PromQL:
+- MQL: is an advanced query language.
+It provides an expressive, text-based interface to Cloud Monitoring time-series data.
+By using MQL, you can retrieve, filter, and manipulate time-series data.
+- PromQL provides an alternative to the Metrics Explorer menu-driven and Monitoring Query Language (MQL) interfaces for creating charts and dashboards.

+You can use PromQL to query and chart Cloud Monitoring data from the following sources:
+- Google Cloud services
+- User-defined metrics, like log-based metrics and Cloud Monitoring user-defined metrics.
+- Google Cloud Managed Service for Prometheus

+You can also use tools like Grafana to chart metric data ingested into Cloud Monitoring.
+Available metrics include metrics from Managed Service for Prometheus and Cloud Monitoring metrics documented in the lists of metrics.

+Why use MQL? **Whether you need to perform joins, display arbitrary percentages, or even make advanced calculations, the use cases for MQL are unlimited.**
+- Create ratio-based charts and alerts
+- Perform time-shift analysis (compare metric data week over week, month over month, year over year, etc.)
+- Apply mathematical, logical, table operations, and other functions to metrics
+- Fetch, join, and aggregate over multiple metrics
+- Select by arbitrary, rather than predefined, percentile values
+- Create new labels to aggregate data by, using arbitrary string  manipulations including regular expressions

+### Uptime checks
+Uptime checks can be configured to test the availability of your public services from locations around the world, as you can see on this slide.
+The type of uptime check can be set to HTTP, HTTPS, or TCP.

+For each uptime check, you can create an alerting policy and view the latency of each global location.

+Uptime checks can help us ensure that our externally facing services are running and that we aren't burning our error budgets unnecessarily.

 #### Create a metrics scope and link the two worker projects into it.